behrica/clj-py-R-template/README.md

 1. Create a (production) runtime environment for a Clojure application
 2. Create a (polyglot) development environment for Clojure
-  a.
-Flavor a: Run only a nrepl inside container
+    * Flavor a: Run only a nrepl inside container
-  b.
-Flavor b: Run all (nrepl, editor, git ,...) inside container
+    * Flavor b: Run all (nrepl, editor, git ,...) inside container

 This project is about 2a).
 A potential solution for 2b) can be container/ docker based coding platforms such as VSCode, Gitpod, Codespaces